Property Management Business Plan

 Functional Roles

-[Company Name] will carry out its day-to-day operations on an appointment basis.
+[Property Management Business Name] will carry out its day-to-day operations on an appointment basis.
 Potential and existing clients can make appointments through phone calls, an office visit, or through the company website.
-In the initial meeting the clients will be able to show their properties and discuss their goals – target monthly or annual income, ideal renter or buyer, timeline, and other specific concerns.
-These meetings will primarily be conducted at [Company Name]’s office and the succeeding meetings will be on-site at the properties for the property manager’s viewing and inspecting of the property.
+In the initial meeting, the clients will be able to show their properties and discuss their goals – target monthly or annual income, ideal renter or buyer, timeline, and other specific concerns.
+These meetings will primarily be conducted at [Property Management Business Name]’s office, and the succeeding meetings will be on-site at the properties for the property manager’s viewing and inspecting of the property.

-[Founder’s Name] will work on an as-needed basis, including weekends which are a prime showing time, and will generally take days off on weekdays.
-The company will also employ an administrative assistant who will also support marketing and client relationship development efforts and will be present on weekdays on a regular 9 AM – 5 PM schedule.
+[Founder’s Name] will work on an as-needed basis, including weekends, which are a prime showing time, and will generally take days off on weekdays.
+We will also employ an administrative assistant who will also support marketing and client relationship development efforts and will be present on weekdays on a regular 9 AM – 5 PM schedule.

 Service Functions